A Fluidic Approach to the Treatment of Connective Tissue - Oakville and Calgary

 About the Instructor - Jane Eliza Stark, MS, CAT(c), R.Kin, D.O.M.P., DScO

 Jane has had an active clinical practice since 1991, first as a certified athletic therapist since 1991, and beginning in 2003 as an osteopathic manual practitioner.
 She is also registered kinesiologist.
 Jane continually engages in continuing education courses, most notably an extensive study of Blechschmidt’s embryology with European instructors. (https://www.morphologicum.org)

 On the academic side, Jane contributes regularly to the therapeutic literature and is most notably the author of Still’s Fascia (Jolandos 2007) and a contributor to the newly released book Fascia in the Osteopathic Field (Handspring Publishing 2017).
 Her work has been published in several peer-reviewed journals.

-Over the 15 years, Jane has taught a fluidic approach to connective tissue on four continents and in 10 European countries.
-Jane also teaches complexity theory, histology, human embryology, techniques of the early osteopaths, and the history of osteopathy.
+Over the last 15 years, Jane has taught a fluidic approach to connective tissue on four continents and in 10 European countries.
+Jane also teaches complexity theory, histology, human embryology, techniques of the early osteopaths, spirituality in Osteopathy, and the history of osteopathy.
 Coupled with dissection of fresh tissue, this extensive background gives Jane the advantage of understanding connective tissue on multiple levels.

 Jane Eliza Stark holds an undergraduate degree from the University of Guelph in Biology (1980) and a Master’s degree from Walden University in Clinical Research Administration (2014).

 She also holds diplomas from Sheridan College in Sports Injury Management (1990), the College D’études Superior in Somatotheraphy (2001), and the Canadian College of Osteopathy, in Osteopathy (2003).